kpedro88/Analysis/README.md

 ```
 ./recompile.sh
 ```
-Add the flag `-f` to force recompilaton of all drivers.
+Add the flag `-f` to force recompilation of all drivers.

 ## Skimming